The Soft and the Hard

 “A young man who had a bitter disappointment in life, went to a remote monastery and said to the abbot, ‘I’m disillusioned with life and wish to attain enlightenment and be free from these sufferings – but I’ve no capacity for sticking long at anything.
 I could never do long years of meditation and study and austerity.
 I’d relapse and be drawn back to the world again, painful though I know it is.
 Is there any short way for people like me?’
 ‘There is,’ said the abbot, ‘if you’re really determined.
 Tell me, what have you studied, what have you concentrated on most in your life?’
 ‘Why, nothing really.
 We were rich.
 I didn’t have to work.
 I suppose the thing I was most interested in was chess – I spent most of my time at that.’

-“The abbot thought for a moment and then said to his attendant, ‘ Call such-and-such a monk and tell him to bring a chessboard with the men.
+“The abbot thought for a moment and then said to his attendant, ‘ Call such-and-such a monk and tell him to bring a chessboard with the men.’
 The monk came with the board and the abbot set up the men.
 He sent for a sword, and he showed it to the two.
 ‘Oh monk’, he said, ‘You have vowed obedience to me as your abbot and now I require it of you.
 You will play a game of chess with this man, and if you lose, I shall cut off your head with this sword; but I promise that you will be reborn in paradise.
 If you win, I shall cut off the head of this man.
 Chess is the only thing he has ever tried hard at and if he loses, he deserves to lose his head also.’
 They looked at the abbot’s face and saw that he meant it.
 He would cut off the head of the loser.

 “They began to play.
 With the opening moves the youth felt the sweat trickling down to his heels as he played for his life.
 The chessboard became the whole world.
 He was entirely concentrated it.
 At first he had somewhat the worst of it, but then the other made an inferior move and he seized his chance to launch a strong attack.
 As his opponent’s position crumbled, he looked covertly at him.
 He saw a face of intelligence and sincerity worn with years of austerity and effort.
 He thought of his own worthless life and a wave of compassion came over him.
 He deliberately made a blunder and then another blunder, ruining his position and leaving himself defenceless.
 The abbot suddenly leant forward and upset the board.
 The two contestants sat stupefied.
 ‘There’s no winner and no loser’, said the abbot slowly, ‘There’s no head to fall here.
 Only two things are required’ – and he turned to the young man – ‘complete concentration and compassion.
 You have today learnt them both.
 You were completely concentrated on the game, but then in that concentration you could feel compassion and sacrifice your life for it.
-Now stay here a few months and pursue the training in this spirit and your enlightenment is sure.’
+Now stay here a few months and pursue our training in this spirit and your enlightenment is sure.’
 He did so and got it.”

 There’s a clear point to that story, but it’s not considered sporting to give away the second point.
 But I’m going to read one paragraph in a particular way and if you can stand to ten second pauses, it may give you a hint as to how to study some Buddhist story which attracts.
 Incidentally, if you do get an idea, it’s like the mousetrap – it’s not sporting to tell other people.
 They should try what the solution is.
 Well, it begins with the playing of the chess match: